Verifund-Team/verifund-smart-contract/README.md

 ## 📄 License

-MIT License - Lihat file `LICENSE` untuk detail lengkap.
+MIT License - See `LICENSE` file for full details.

 ## 🤝 Contributing

-1. Fork repository
+1. Fork the repository
-2. Buat feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Buat Pull Request
+5. Open a Pull Request

 ## 📞 Support

-Untuk pertanyaan dan dukungan, silakan buat issue di repository ini atau hubungi tim development.
+For questions and support, please create an issue in this repository or contact the development team.